6 Tips for Dealing With An Unaffordable Emergency Room Bill

 Desperate Deanna

 You’re not alone.
-According to United Healthcare, prior to the pandemic, the average cost of an ER visit was $2,200 (the most recent data available).
+According to United Healthcare, the average cost of an ER visit is $2,700.

 That seems low, but don’t let the average fool you.
 It’s brought down by the many sniffle-and-sprain treatments that emergency rooms have to perform for people with no health care insurance.
 If the visit includes scans and complicated tests, you can run up a bill very quickly.